michaelsoftmd/pebkac-chrome/README.md

 - 🔒 **Persistent Sessions** - Maintains cookies and authentication across restarts
 - 📊 **Intelligent Caching** - Multi-tier cache system (Memory → Redis → DuckDB)
 - 🎯 **Selector Learning** - Optimises element selection strategies over time
-- 🛡️ **Cloudflare Bypass** - Handles anti-bot challenges including reCAPTCHA
+- 🛡️ **Cloudflare Bypass** - Handles anti-bot challenges
 - 👁️ **Visual Debugging** - Live browser view through noVNC at 1280x720
 - 📝 **Content Extraction** - Advanced text extraction using Trafilatura
+- 💬 **Chat Interface** - Minimal terminal-style UI for natural language interaction at localhost:8888

 ### 🚀 Why Zenbot Outperforms Traditional Solutions
 **The Game-Changer: LLMs Write Python, Not JSON**

 Unlike LangChain's rigid JSON tool-calling or MCP's predefined functions, Zenbot's LLM writes actual Python code that executes browser actions.
 This means your AI will look at its own tools and write Python code to utilise them.
 This is impossible with LangChain/MCP's approach.
 They can only call predefined tools sequentially.
 Zenbot's LLM can write loops, conditions, error handling, and complex logic.

 This also means that Zenbot is only as capable as the LLM that runs it, and the prompts you give it!
 It is fundamentally of no-mind.
 It has no real understanding of what it is asked to do.
-All it has is Google Chrome dev tools and a couple libraries.
+All it has is Google Chrome dev tools, a couple libraries, and an API.

 Frankly, no LLM has been made that **is supposed to** fully operate Google Chrome.